wp-plugins/as-heard-on/readme.txt

 == ChangeLog ==

+= 1.0.6 =
+*   Fixed bug that caused the "Edit Podcast" to not save updated values
+*   Added a word break so extremely long URL's look nice in the Dashboard

 = 1.0.5 =
 *	Added Title Tags to Album Art in Widgets
 *	Aligned the forms to look nice with WordPress 3.8